Glastonbury’s busy ambulance station has welcomed a new member to its team.

 Ryan Chapman, 33, has achieved his first job and is proud to be a key worker responsible for keeping the ambulance station clean and tidy for its busy staff.

 He received help and support from his adviser, Melanie Horsfield, from the award-winning supported employment team which helps people with learning disabilities and autism to find paid work.

 Melanie said: “I met Ryan at the Beckery Day Centre in Glastonbury.
 He was taking part in our employability training – Stepping Stones – and he told me he had always liked the idea of working.
 At the time he did gardening for the Beckery, so I built on this experience and set up work placements for him with local retailers so he could gain more experience.
 Then lockdown happened, but we didn’t give up; we spotted the cleaning job at the ambulance centre and I had a chat with the employer.
 They gave Ryan a month’s paid work trial before offering him a permanent role.”

-Ryan has now been working with the ambulance service for more than a month and is settling in well.
+Ryan enjoys working for the ambulance service and has settled in well.

 Melanie continues: “He absolutely loves his job and he is proud to be classed as a key worker.
-The ambulance staff are lovely with him and he is such a nice smiley chap that you have really warmed to.
-He has told me that he is so proud to belong somewhere and not just be Ryan who attends a support service, I am so proud of him.”
+The ambulance staff are lovely with him, he is such a nice, smiley chap that everyone warms to.
+He has told me that he is so proud to belong somewhere and not just be Ryan who attends a support service.
+I am so proud of him.”

 If you are an employer and would like to offer an opportunity to someone with a learning disability and or autism, please contact employment manager Alexandra Seddon, on 07908633773 or email firstname.lastname@example.org